KenKundert/nestedtext/doc/minimal-nestedtext.rst

     people.
 As such, the syntax is very simple and intuitive.

-    It organizes the data into a nested collection of lists and name-value pairs where the lowest level values are all simple text.
-For example, a simple collection of name-value pairs represented using:
+    It organizes the data into a nested collection of lists and name-value pairs where the leaf-level values are all simple text.
+For example, a simple collection of name-value pairs is represented using:

     .. code-block:: nestedtext